W-David-Porter/acim/src/text/1-the-meaning-of-miracles/vii-distortions-of-miracle-impulses/index.md

 (4) Students of *A Course in Miracles* may … argue that understanding its theory is irrelevant, and that study of the text is a waste of time, clearly ignoring this warning.
 (Wapnick, L.D.N.C., p.610).

-(4) …many students emphasise the workbook at the expense of the text, rather than viewing each book as a companion to the other.
+(4) …many students emphasize the workbook at the expense of the text, rather than viewing each book as a companion to the other.
 The mistake here … reflects the unconscious error of believing that our ego identification is weak and can be easily discarded, leaving our minds open to recieve — instantaneously and joyously — the Word of God.
 (Wapnick, F.C.T.L., p.171.)
 :::
 {% endif %}

 5. A solid foundation is necessary because of the confusion between fear and awe to which I have already referred, and which is often made.
 ²I have said that awe is inappropriate in connection with the Sons of God, because you should not experience awe in the presence of your equals.
-³However, it was also emphasised that awe is proper in the Presence of your Creator.
+³However, it was also emphasized that awe is proper in the Presence of your Creator.
 ⁴I have been careful to clarify my role in the Atonement without either over- or understating it.
 ⁵I am also trying to do the same with yours.
 ⁶I have stressed that awe is not an appropriate reäction to me because of our inherent equality.